daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 2

-Effect: To activate the cypher, the user must succeed on a melee attack against a creature about the size of the user and whose level does not exceed the cypher’s level.
+Effect: To activate the cypher, the user must succeed on a melee attack against a creature about the size of the user and whose level does not exceed the cypher's level.
 The cypher bonds to the target, who immediately becomes calm.
-The target awaits the user’s commands and carries out all orders to the best of its ability.
-The target remains so enslaved for a number of hours equal to the cypher’s level minus the target’s level.
+The target awaits the user's commands and carries out all orders to the best of its ability.
+The target remains so enslaved for a number of hours equal to the cypher's level minus the target's level.
 (If the result is 0, the target is enslaved for only one minute.)

 SLEEP INDUCER